-As of 2008, the park's staff consisted of the equivalent of 36 permanent employees.
+As of 2008, the park's staff consisted of 36 permanent employees.
 This approximate staffing level would continue in alternative 1.
 The park's annual operating budget (FY 2008) was \$ 2.9 million.

 Alternative 1 would continue the current level of facilities with no additional development or changes to facilities.